 - Financial well-being is not a taboo topic in the profession.
 It has growing traction, particularly for young lawyers after a 2020 survey by the ABA about student loan debt.
 Legal employers are taking notice of financial well-being and some common themes have emerged.
 Legal employers & financial well-being

-- The Wyoming State Bar offers members a scope of resources related to personal and professional finances.
-Check out the Member Resources page for links to resources ranging from access to ABA retirement plans, discounts, student loan refinancing, and Red Cave Consulting.
+- The Wyoming State Bar offers members a scope of resources related to personal and professional finances to support your law practice management Check out the Member Resources page for links to resources ranging from access to ABA retirement plans, discounts, student loan refinancing, and Red Cave Consulting.
 Member Resources